christopher-strack/spymarine-cpp/README.md

 See the examples directory on how to use the library:
 - `print_devices_and_sensors.cpp`: most basic example that prints all devices and sensors
-- `moving_average.cpp`: uses a moving average sensor reader
+- `moving_average.cpp`: print the moving average of current sensors
 - `print_home_assistant_discovery.cpp`: prints JSON for discovering devices and updating sensor values

 ## Known Issues